clipperhouse/netlify/content/physics.md

 Hot things want to cool off.
 Cold things want to warm up.
 The hotter a thing is, the faster it will cool off.

 Temperature _difference_ is what matters, and is what you feel.
-When something feels cool, it's because your body heat is leaving your body and warming up the thing.
+When something feels cool, it's because heat is leaving your body and warming up the thing.
 If something feels neither hot nor cold, it's because you and it are the same temperature.

 Nature doesn't like differences, and will try to reduce them.
 Our senses are sensitive to differences.

+Ice turns into water because it's absorbing heat.
+Water turns into steam for the same reason.

+This requires a lot of heat (energy).
+Your sweat, when it dries (evaoporates), takes a lot of heat from your body.
+Your body is cooling down, and the air is warming up.

+Condensation (a cold soda becoming wet on the outside) is the same thing in the opposite direction.
+The bottle is warming up, and the air is cooling down.

 ### Light